TrappedIonRice/DAMPF/readme.md

    pip install -r requirements.txt
    ```
    Don't worry if you find the kahypar package could not be installed, since it is only supported on Linux.
 This package is not required but recommended.
+   The fcmaes package used for curve fitting is also recommended to be installed on Linux.

 ## Examples
-Run one of the main simulation scripts depending on your needs:
+For beginners, run one of the main simulation scripts depending on your needs:

 - **Pure Quantum Trajectory Simulation**
   ```powershell